OpenRTMFP/ArcusNode/README.md

 # ArcusNode
-#### A RTMFP Rendevouz Server For Peer Assisted Networking With Adobe Flash on nodejs
+#### A RTMFP Rendevouz Server For Peer Assisted Networking With Adobe Flash on NodeJS
+ArcusNode aims to assist P2P networking with ease of extendability due to Javascript glue with NodeJS.
+ArcusNode is a standalone RTMFP implementation.
+We want to thank [Cumulus](http://github.com/OpenRTMFP/Cumulus), a standalone C++ implementation of the _RTMFP Protocol_ and much more.

 Author: arcusdev [arcus.node@gmail.com]
 License: [GPL](http://www.gnu.org/licenses/)

-## Description
+## Status
-ArcusNode is an offspring of [Cumulus](http://github.com/OpenRTMFP/Cumulus), a standalone C++ implementation of the _RTMFP Protocol_ and much more.
-ArcusNode aims to assist P2P networking with ease of extendability due to Javascript glue with nodejs.
+ArcusNode is still under heavy development and much work remains to be done.
+It covers the following features already:

+* P2P Rendezvouz service
+* NetGroups
+* Remote Methods / Commands
+* Authentication
+* Plugins

 ## Build & Installation
+ArcusNode runs on Node v0.5.2 and higher.
 To use ArcusNode as a service, get it from [github](http://github.com/OpenRTMFP/ArcusNode) and run:
 <pre>
-$> git submodule init
-$> git submodule update
 $> node-waf configure build
 $> node service.js
 </pre>